How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Discussion and Conclusion

-Future work includes adding physical constraints to latent states similar to Neural ODEs~\cite[]{wen_social_2022}, using a generative model to obtain surrogate unsafe samples from a more realistic environment, and applying vision-language and vision-language-action models to automatically label the safety of generative predictions.
+\paragraph{Future work} \looseness=-1 Interesting future directions include adding physical constraints to latent states similar to Neural ODEs, using a generative model to obtain surrogate unsafe samples from a more realistic environment, and applying vision-language and vision-language-action models to automatically label the safety of generative predictions~\cite[]{wen_social_2022}.
+Another opportunity is to mitigate the labeling burden via transfer learning from simulation and generative models.
+Furthermore, our framework can be extended to support safety specifications in linear temporal logic (LTL), enabling safety predictions that reason over sequences of events and long-horizon behavioral constraints~\cite[]{hahn2021teaching}.